 Then, we explored the second floor, where we had a quick look at the contemporary art and some of the pieces created by Canadian artists …

-↑ The gallery owns over 90,000 artworks, so, of course, they can’t all be on display at the same time, therefore they often change up pieces from their permanent collection.
-This artist from Quebec, who spent most of his years painting in Paris, “James Wilson Morrice – 1865-1924″ is one whose work I was drawn to, whom I’ve never noticed before, so I’m thinking this roomful of his paintings has recently been pulled out of storage (but I might be wrong). ↑
+↑ The gallery owns over 90,000 artworks, so, of course, they can’t all be on display at the same time, therefore they often change up exhibits.
+Part of the fun of visiting regularly is discovering a new favourite artist.
+For example, this artist from Quebec, “James Wilson Morrice – 1865-1924″ is one whose work I was quite drawn to, but who I’d not experienced before, so I’m thinking this selection of his paintings has recently been pulled out of storage. ↑

 ↑ We headed in to Galleria Italia, which was gorgeous in dim lighting and candles.
 We had a drink and played a game of chess. ↑